AliAmr527/E-Payment-System/README.md

 # E-Payment-System
-Simulated E-Payment-System using apis for a college assignment
+Simulated E-Payment-System using APIs for a college assignment

 # Project Description
 - This project uses REST APIs developed in Java using Spring Initializr which are tested using postman API platform.